 When taping down your stencil, remember the side of the stencil you want facing up should be the reverse of what your finished design will have.
 This is especially important when dry embossing any lettering.

-If you want to make a complicated dry relief embossing, you can use 2 or more stencils to produce interesting designs.
+If you want to make a complicated dry relief embossing, you can use two or more stencils to produce interesting designs.
 Just plan out your design and use one stencil at a time.
-You are only limited by your imagination.Continue to 4 of 6 below.
+You are only limited by the extent of your imagination.Continue to 4 of 6 below.

 04 of 06